Where is Lee Dixon now?

-Shortly after retiring from playing Dixon started a new career as a football pundit and was a regular pundit on the BBC for Match of the Day and Football Focus for eight years before leaving in July 2012 to join the BBC’s rivals ITV’s football coverage.
+Alongside his business interests Dixon has forged an excellent reputation as a football pundit and featured on the BBC for Match of the Day and Football Focus for eight years before leaving in July 2012 to join the BBC’s rivals ITV’s football coverage.

 He is now one of the leading pundits for the channel’s coverage of the UEFA Champions League and England international games and also provides punditry and co-commentates on Premier League games for US network NBC Sports.